GillesArcas/galerie/README.md

 `--diary true|false` (default `false`)

-species whether he gallery is organized using a diary file.
+specifies whether he gallery is organized using a diary file.

 `--dates diary|source|yyyymmdd-yyyymmdd` (default `source`)

 specifies the dates to considered when adding medias to a diary.
 If the value of the option is `diary`, only the medias at the dates of the diary are added.
-If the value is+ `source`, all the medias from the source directory are added.
-Otherwise the value must have the format `yyyymmdd-yyyymmdd`and the added medias must be included in this range.
+If the value is  `source`, all the medias from the source directory are added.
+Otherwise the value must have the format `yyyymmdd-yyyymmdd` and the added medias must be included in this range.

 `--recursive true|false` (default `false`)

 When creating a gallery from a diary and a media directory, it may be required to consider the medias contained in the sub-directories.
 This is done by using the `--recursive` option with value `true`.

-`--dest`
+`--dest <directory path>`

 specifies the destination directory for all files generated by a galley (HTML files and thumbnails) instead of the root directory (value of option `--gallery`).
 Beware this does not copy the medias contained in the root directory.

 `--forcethumb`

-forces the calculus of thumbnails (not not done by default to save time).
+forces the calculus of thumbnails (not done by default to save time).
 This is necessary for instance when modifying the value of the parameter `thumbdelay` in the configuration file.
-This parameter specifies the time offset of the thumbnail in the video.
+This parameter specifies the time offset of the thumbnails in the video.

 # Other commands

 The utility proposes also the following commands.

-`--create <chemin de répertoire> --sourcedir <chemin de répertoire> --dates <spec_date> --recursive true|false`
+`--create <directory path> --sourcedir <directory path> --dates <spec_date> --recursive true|false`

-creates a diary file by considering the medias specified by he options `--sourcedir`, `--dates` et `--recursive`withe he same behavior as for the command `--gallery`.
+creates a diary file by considering the medias specified by the options `--sourcedir`, `--dates` and `--recursive` with the same behavior as for the command `--gallery`.
 The diary is initialized with a text limited to the dates of the considered medias.

-`--blogger <chemin de répertoire> --url <url> [--check] [--full]`
+`--blogger <directory path> --url <url> [--check] [--full]`

 exports the diary file in a format ready for Blogger.
 The url must linked to a page containing the same images as in the diary.
 This is mandatory because it is not possible to upload image by program to Blogger.
 The command exports the diary into the clipboard.
 The `--check` option forces the comparison between local images and Blogger images in case some images could have bee renamed.
-The `--full` option copies a full web page to the clipboard.
+The `--full` option copies a full HTML page to the clipboard.
 This enables to test it locally.

 `--resetcfg`